Wigner rotation: Commutators

+and Euler parametrization

+In fact, the full Lorentz group is not indispensable for studying the Wigner rotation.
+Given that this phenomenon involves only two spatial dimensions, the subgroup SO(2, 1)^{+} is sufficient for analyzing the associated problems.
+Analogous to the Euler parametrization of SO(3), SO(2, 1)^{+} can be decomposed into three simple parts, providing a straightforward and intuitive framework for exploring the Wigner rotation problem.

 Spacetime diagrams for non-collinear boosts

 The familiar notion of vector addition for velocities in the Euclidean plane can be done in a triangular formation, or since vector addition is commutative, the vectors in both orderings geometrically form a parallelogram (see "parallelogram law").
 This does not hold for relativistic velocity addition; instead a hyperbolic triangle arises whose edges are related to the rapidities of the boosts.
 Changing the order of the boost velocities, one does not find the resultant boost velocities to coincide.